Posts

 Image

-Behind the Couch is One Year Old today!
-It is hard to believe that it was a whole year ago today I decided to venture into the Canis lupus familiaris eat Canis lupus familiaris world of blogging.
-And now, one whole year later and Behind the Couch has grown into a fairly beautiful bouncing baby blog.
+Behind the Couch is One Year Old!
+It is hard to believe that it was a whole year ago today I decided to venture into the blogosphere.
 And what a year it’s been, too.
 The only thing that beats the amount of wine I’ve drunk whilst blogging my very important opinions about horror/cult films, is the number of films I’ve actually watched.
 There have been some great films over the course of the last year.
 There have also been some really great films.
 And of course some not so great films.
-Obviously there have also been some downright shit films and the films that have been so bad they’ve been really rather amazing .
+Obviously there have also been some downright awful films and the films that have been so bad but I've still loved them .
 And my own personal favourites – the films with Vincent Price in them .
-Thanks to all who have dropped by over the last year – it has been lovely to make your acquaintance – please continue to share your
+Thanks to all who have dropped by over the last year – it has been lovely to make your acquaintance – please continue to share your thoughts and feelings and to not be a stranger.
+Though maybe you should think about bringing your own bottle next time?
+Joking.
+I guess all that remains to be said is cheers!

 Random Creepy Scene # 673: The Blair Witch Project